Victoria Lipnic

-Victoria Ann Lipnic (born 1960) is an American lawyer and public figure.
-She served in multiple senior United States government positions.
-She was Commissioner of the U.S. Equal Employment Opportunity Commission (EEOC), nominated to two terms by President Barack Obama, 2010 – 2020.)
-She served as Chair (Acting) of the EEOC under President Donald J. Trump from 2017 – 2019.
-Prior to her appointments to the EEOC, she was Assistant Secretary of Labor under President George W. Bush.
-The United States Senate confirmed her unanimously to each of these positions.
+Victoria Ann Lipnic (born 1960) is an American lawyer and public figure who served as the acting chair of the Equal Employment Opportunity Commission from 2017 to 2019.
+A member of the Republican Party, she served as the United States Assistant Secretary of Labor for Employment Standards from 2002 to 2009.

 Early life

 Lipnic was born and raised in Carrolltown, Pennsylvania, where her late father Ed Lipnic was a teacher and long-serving mayor.

 Lipnic has a bachelor's degree in Political Science and History from Allegheny College and a JD degree from George Mason University School of Law.
 In 2016, Allegheny College conferred upon her the honorary degree of Doctor of Humane Letters.